Introduction to GALs and PALASM

 like Opel produce.
 However at least for the Wellon programmer, .JED files

 generated by that MSDOS program did not program any of my GAL's correctly.

 I wasted a lot of time on this until I found out that the MSDOS program PALASM4

 yielded properly programmed 22V10 GAL's.

 The MSDOS program PALASM4 is widely available on the web.
-Please see the bottom
+You can download it

-of this page to download the program.
+from the bottom of this page).
 The program was (and probably still is)

 provided by AMD.
 The manual which they refer to as the MACHXL